“If I love you, I have to make you conscious of the things that you don’t see.”

 Another panelist, mark!
 Lopez, executive director of the East Yard Communities for Environmental Justice, empowers activists to start small, by educating their own neighborhoods on climate justice issues.

 “Your neighbor is going to listen to you before listening to me.
 The teacher at your school is going to listen to you before listening to me,” he said.

 Emi Wang, environmental equity manager at the Greenlining Institute, also weighed in.
 The organization is making progress on a different but essential aspect of climate equity – supporting these movements financially.
 “It’s easy to ask communities to shoulder the burdens and the fight for a better future, but those communities have to be resourced.”

 Become a Climate Reality Leader

 Feeling inspired to fight for climate justice in your community?
-Become a Climate Reality Leader by attending our next Climate Reality Leadership Corps training in Atlanta, Georgia.
+Become a Climate Reality Leader by attending our next Climate Reality Leadership Corps training.